-III.
-Bank of India (Tanzania) Ltd (Subsidiary) and Bank of India (Uganda) Ltd (subsidiary):
+3. Bank of India (Tanzania) Ltd (Subsidiary) and Bank of India (Uganda) Ltd (subsidiary)

 Capital adequacy and the use of regulatory capital are monitored regularly by the Bank's Management, employing techniques based on the guidelines developed by the Basel Committee, as implemented by the Bank of Tanzania (BOT) and Bank of Uganda (BOU), for supervision purposes.
-The required information is filed with the BOT local regulator on a quarterly basis.
+The required information is filed with the BOT and BOU, the local regulators on a quarterly basis.